in-this-world/unit-ai-1-llm/README.md

 - Create an OpenAI api key for this project (you will need to provide a credit card to make an account, but this unit should cost less than $1).
 - Store your OPENAI_API_KEY (along with your SUPABASE_URI) in your `.env` file
 - **TDD will be extremely beneficial**, especially as you get to the prompting portion!
 The less familiar you are with a given technology / challenge, the more helpful TDD can be. ✅
-- Integrate your DB (you can create a `Pool` directly in the controller).
+- Integrate your DB using the `pg` package: `import { Pool } from 'pg'`.
+You **must** use a `Pool` (not just `Client`) with Supabase's **Session pooler** (included in free accounts).
+Get your connection string from your Supabase dashboard's "Connect" button and select "Session pooler".
+You can create the `Pool` directly in the controller.
-- Integrate `gpt-4o` for chat completions.
+- Integrate `gpt-4o` using OpenAI's **Responses API** (introduced in March 2025, which provides stateful interactions, built-in tool support, and improved performance).
+See the [Responses API documentation](https://platform.openai.com/docs/api-reference/responses) for implementation details.

 ### Prompt evaluation